IliaAfanasev/nrf52840-compiler-explorer/README.md

 # TODO

-1. Make linker and compiler flags configurable.
+* Make linker and compiler flags configurable.
-2. Add more *arm-none-eabi* versions.
+* Add more *arm-none-eabi* versions.
-3. Add bootloader.
-4. Move all application memory sections (e.g. *.text*) to RAM.
+* Move all application memory sections (e.g. *.text*) to RAM.
-5. Add bazel target to generate *.hex file and flash it.
+* Add bazel target to generate *.hex file and flash it.